rails/rails/guides/source/asset_pipeline.md

     ```bash
     $ rails server
     ```
-    This command starts your Rails server, and you can view your application in a web browser.
+    This command starts your Rails server so you can view your application in a web browser.

 6. Preview your application: